UU Plant-Based Eating Club

 - You are welcome to join us no matter what your dietary practices are, as long as you are interested in supporting other group members in their pursuit of a whole food, plant-based lifestyle and are considering it for yourself whether in whole or in part.
 Any food items brought to our community dinners should comply with the principles set forth below (e.g., no animal products of any kind and ideally limiting the use of highly refined ingredients).

-- Potlucks – We gather approximately every six weeks for a plant-based meal, each bringing a dish to share with the group (including the recipe so others can recreate it later).
+- Potlucks – We gather monthly (except August) for a plant-based meal, each bringing a dish to share with the group (including the recipe so others can recreate it later).
 We are following prevailing COVID19 safety protocols when gathering together or when necessary, are meeting via Zoom.

 - Educate – We present and discuss information about healthy plant-based eating during our regular potlucks and periodic events such as film night, community read, farm tours, and forums.
 We also periodically provide vegan options at UU congregation events.